omxhealth/drugbank-sample-apps/README.md

 Visit the address given in the console to view the app.

 ## PHP
 ##### Note: due to the way Slim handles static resources, a location outside of the project could not be specified like for the other apps.
-Copies had to be made and placed at `drugbank-sample-apps/php/public`.
+Copies of the JavaScript and CSS files had to be made and placed at `drugbank-sample-apps/php/public`.
 Keep this in mind if you want to edit or add resources.

 First, ensure that [Composer](https://getcomposer.org/) is installed.